 To Analyse User’s Perception towards the Services Provided by Their Local GP

-The main aim of the study was to analyse user’s perception towards the services provided by their local GP.
+The study’s main aim was to analyse the user’s perception of the services provided by their local GP.

-- To give a critical evaluation of literature with regard to opinions of people about GP practices.
+- To give a critical evaluation of literature concerning the opinions of people about GP practices.

-- To make analysis of data which has been provided by the previous research related to GP services.
+- To analyze data which has been provided by the previous research related to GP services.

-- To draw conclusion on the service users as if they have had negative or positive experiences during the access of services related to their local GP and also identify the ways to improve it.
+- To conclude the service users as if they have had negative or positive experiences during the access of services related to their local GP and identify the ways to improve it.

-There are two types of methods for conducting the research that are termed as quantitative research method and the qualitative research method.
+There are two types of methods for conducting the research: a quantitative research method and the qualitative research method.
 The data for the qualitative analysis could be gathered from different resources.
-The database for collecting the knowledge pertains towards the interview transcripts based upon the open ended questions that are focused and conducted over exploratory interviews (Salmons, 2014).
-As a result of which, there is no end to constitute the database for the qualitative analysis since the information is obtained from a large variety of recorded observations, documents as well as the focal groups.
+The database for collecting the knowledge pertains towards the interview transcripts based upon the open-ended questions that are focused and conducted over exploratory interviews (Salmons, 2014).
+As a result of which, there is no end to constitute the database for the qualitative analysis since the information is obtained from a large variety of recorded observations, documents, and focal groups.

-On the other hand, the quantitative research could be rendered into numerical presentation which is not the case with the qualitative method of research (Creswell, 2013).
-The prime method for collecting the data for the quantitative analysis is gathered from a number of close ended survey questionnaires which could be designed in accordance with the set of principles thereby valuing the truth and the reality.
+On the other hand, quantitative research could be rendered into the numerical presentation, which is not the case with the qualitative research method (Creswell, 2013).
+The prime method for collecting the quantitative analysis data is gathered from several close-ended survey questionnaires that could be designed according to the set of principles, thereby valuing the truth and reality.

-In accordance with this research study and the topic of the research, the research questions have been designed in such a way to comprehend the main idea of the research in the most suitable manner.
-According to Akerkar and Sajja (2016, p.1), the strategy of the quantitative methodology deals with the different methods for collecting the data that majorly include questionnaires, interviews as well as the publish data.
+By this research study and the topic of the research, the research questions have been designed in such a way to comprehend the main idea of the research in the most suitable manner.
+According to Akerkar and Sajja (2016, p.1), the quantitative methodology’s strategy deals with the different methods for collecting the data that majorly include questionnaires, interviews, and the publish date.
 The entire methodology is based upon obtaining data, interpreting the findings and analysis into numeric form.
-The significance of the quantitative analysis is directed towards addressing the issues pertaining with what and why and by doing so, different aspects of the individuals as well as groups could be estimated.
-According to Mertens (2014), quantitative method emphasizes upon the hypothesis testing with regards to different scientific approaches in order to determine the true facts.
+The significance of the quantitative analysis is directed towards addressing the issues about what and why.
+By doing so, different aspects of the individuals and groups could be estimated.
+According to Mertens (2014), the quantitative method emphasizes the hypothesis testing regarding different scientific approaches to determine the facts.

-In addition to this, the analysis conducted for the quantitative method also incorporates the data collected through paper survey, online surveys, kiosk and mobile surveys in addition to conducting face to face or telephonic interviews.
-Therefore, quantitative method is all in all an expensive method that requires ample amount of both time as well as money.
+In addition to this, the analysis conducted for the quantitative method also incorporates the data collected through the paper survey, online surveys, kiosk and mobile surveys in addition to conducting face to face or telephonic interviews.
+Therefore re, quantitative method is all in all an expensive method that requires an ample amount of both tiandl as money.
 Nevertheless, the data acquired through the quantitative research is considered reliable and valuable (Eriksson and Kovalainen, 2015).
-In accordance to this research study, since the data has been collected within the campus building thereby saving the time and the additional cost.
+According to this research study, since the data has been collected within the campus building, it saves time and the additional cost.